Manhunt underway for ‘dangerous’ escaped Pennsylvania inmate with survivalist skills

 After the shooting, Burham allegedly set fire to a car owned by another woman.

-During his efforts to dodge law enforcement, Burham is also accused of kidnapping an elderly couple at gunpoint on May 20 in Sheffield, Pa., and then driving them to North Charleston, S.C., according to the FBI.
-He was charged with kidnapping and a warrant was issued for his arrest out of Warren County, Pa.
+During his efforts to dodge law enforcement, Burham is also accused of kidnapping an elderly couple at gunpoint on May 20 in Sheffield, Pennsylvania, and then driving them to North Charleston, South Carolina, according to the FBI.
+He was charged with kidnapping and a warrant was issued for his arrest out of Warren County, Pennsylvania.

 “He is considered very dangerous, and the public is asked to be vigilant and report anything out of the ordinary,” according to police, who also urged residents in the area to keep their doors locked.